openkruise/openkruise.io/versioned_docs/version-v1.0/core-concepts/inplace-update.md

 The update type in Kruise workloads is named `InPlaceIfPossible`, which tells Kruise to update Pods in-place as possible, and it should go back to ReCreate Update if impossible.

-What changes does it consider to be possilble to in-place update?
+What changes does it consider to be possible to in-place update?

 1. Update `spec.template.metadata.*` in workloads, such as labels and annotations, Kruise will only update the metadata to existing Pods without recreate them.
 2. Update `spec.template.spec.containers[x].image` in workloads, Kruise will in-place update the container image in Pods without recreate them.